-According to Shen, novel food products – such as low-glycemic (low GI) products – that use biotechnology and food science to cater to consumers' appetite for a healthy and sustainable lifestyle, as well as the cultivation of underutilized superfoods and highly functional crops, "will also bring a whole host of innovation opportunities."
+According to Shen, novel food products – such as low-glycemic (low GI) products – that use biotechnology and highly functional crops, “will also bring a whole host of innovation opportunities.”

-Our food choices and dietary patterns affect the environment.
-The food system underpinning the world's current dietary patterns is responsible for approximately 21 percent to 37 percent of total greenhouse gas emissions , which is a major driver of climate change, even without considering other environmental effects.
+Our food choices can affect the environment.
+The food system underpinning the world’s current dietary patterns is responsible for approximately 21 percent to 37 percent of total greenhouse gas emissions , which is a major driver of climate change, even without considering other environmental effects.

 Below are some suggestions from Shen on what consumers can do to reduce their carbon footprint:

-The plate of the future is going to look vastly different from that of the present, as Carrier explains: "Plant-based proteins are likely to continue to gain market share as technology improves and prices fall."
+The plate of the future is going to look vastly different from that of the present.
+Carrier explains: “plant-based proteins are likely to continue to gain market share as technology improves and prices fall.”

-She believes food companies that acted on the opportunity early and invested in alternative proteins will have a first-mover advantage in terms of recipe, processing technology and the distribution networks they use.
+She believes food companies that acted on the opportunity early and invested in alternative proteins will have an advantage in terms of product innovation, processing technology and the distribution networks they use.